raveeolee/aws-lambda-lastfm-song/garmin_watch_face_ui/README.md

 # Garmin Lambda Last.FM current song

 ### Install the App
-- Create Last.FM account.
+- Get Last.FM account.
 - Have something to scrobble on it.
-Like connect your Spotify to it.
+Like connect your Spotify or install local scrobbler App.

+### Building with via local eclipse
 - Install Eclipse with Garmin SDK & Connect IQ plugin. https://developer.garmin.com/connect-iq/sdk/
 - Go to
 ```
 cd garmin_watch_face_ui/
 ```
 - Import this folder in Eclipse.
 - Edit Resources > strings.xml with your AWS endpoint & Last.FM user.
 ```